Swimming Pool Blog

 Who Needs to Caulk?

-If you have an inground gunite swimming pool with coping stones, whether they be brick, flagstone or pre-cast stones, you will have an expansion joint behind the coping stones, to allow for expansion of the pool deck when the weather gets hot.
-If you have a cantilever pool deck, where the pool deck extends over the pool wall, monolithically, there is no need to caulk - and no need to read further.
-Likewise, vinyl liner pools usually do not have an expansion joint, although some do.
+If you have an inground concrete pool with coping stones, whether they be brick, flagstone or pre-cast stones, you will have an expansion joint behind the coping stones, to allow for expansion of the pool deck when the weather gets hot.
+This joint should be caulked every five years or so.
+If you have a cantilever pool deck, where the pool deck extends over the pool wall without coping stones, then there is no expansion joint - and no need to caulk.
+Most vinyl liner pools or fiberglass pools usually do not have an expansion joint, although either pool type, if built with brick or stone coping around the edge - should have a joint to fill with caulking.

 Why Should I Caulk the Expansion Joint?

-As mentioned above, the expansion joint around your pool allows for the pool deck (and the pool itself) to expand, when the weather gets hot.
+The expansion joint around your pool allows for the pool deck (and the pool itself) to expand when the weather gets hot.
 A concrete slab will grow laterally, as the weather gets warmer.
-Almost imperceptively, but it does expand 1/4 inch or so.
+Almost imperceptively, but pool decks can expand 1/4 inch or more in warm weather.
 The same happens to your pool shell, it grows a little larger when summer heats up, and contracts or shrinks when the weather gets colder.

-The expansion joint serves to allow some room for the pool deck and the pool wall to expand, without knocking into each other.
+The expansion joint serves to allow space for the pool deck and the pool wall to expand, without knocking into each other.
 Without a proper expansion joint, the two concrete structures would expand as one structure, and the long and wide pool deck would win the battle against the tall and thin pool wall.
-Over time, the pressure from the pool deck will break the top of the pool wall, resulting in a fairly major repair to what's called beam damage.
+Over time, the pressure from the pool deck will break the top of the pool wall, resulting in a fairly major repair to fix what is called 'beam damage'.

-When I say "proper" expansion joint, I refer to a gap between the pool wall and pool deck that goes clear to the earth beneath the pool deck.
-Without caulking in the gap, it soon fills with sand, pebbles, seeds, dirt, etc. When the joint fills with such non-compressible stuff, this removes the gap, and the two structures will move as one.
+A 'Proper' Expansion Joint, is a gap between the pool wall and pool deck that goes clear to the earth beneath the pool deck.
+Without caulking in the gap, the gap or space soon fills with sand, pebbles, seeds, dirt, etc. When the joint fills with such non-compressible stuff, this removes the gap, and the two structures will move as one.
 Bad news for the pool wall.
+Caulking the expansion joint keeps out debris.

 Water can also cause problems during the winter.
-When the expansion joint is not proper, but is partially filled with debris, rain and snow melt will stand in the gap, and freeze.
-We all know what happens when water freezes, it expands.
-Over time, expanding water will cause damage to the pool wall, as it places pressure against it.
-Once again, the tall and thin pool wall will lose the battle against the short and wide pool deck.
-Beam damage is again the eventual result.
+When the expansion joint is not 'proper', but is partially filled with debris, rain and snow melt will stand in the gap, and freeze.
+We all know what happens when water freezes, it expands - nearly 10% in size.
+Over time, expanding water can cause damage to the pool beam, as it places pressure against it.
+Or water will seep into areas under the coping, or behind the tile, freeze and expand, loosening mortar, tile and stone.
+Ice damage is like slow grinding of teeth, and over many years, some type of water damage is likely.
+Caulking the expansion joint keeps out water.

-So, the reason that pool caulk is necessary (besides it looking nice) is that it prevents water and debris from getting into the joint and causing some very common and very expensive problems for your pool wall.
+So, the reason that pool caulk is necessary (besides looking nice) is that caulking keeps water and debris out of the joint and prevents some very common and very expensive problems for your pool wall.

 How to Caulk your pool

-Placing a round foam rod known as backer rod into the expansion joint is the preferred method to prep your pool for caulk.
+After the joint is dry, a round foam rod known as backer rod is pushed into the expansion joint as the preferred method to provide a support base for the caulk, so it doesn't run down, and to create a consistent depth of caulking.
 Don't use sand.
 Sand is not very compressible, and remember that we want to keep debris such as sand out of the expansion joint.

 Backer rod is sold in different widths, up to 1" in diameter.
 Buy the size that is slightly larger than the widest part of your joint.
 If your expansion joint width varies by a significant amount, you can buy different lengths of different widths.
 You can also use a razor knife to carefully trim a larger backer rod to size.

-When the backer rod is in place, you are ready to begin filling the expansion joint with self-leveling pool caulk.
+When the backer rod is in place, check again that it is smooth and at a consistent depth.
+Now you are ready to begin filling the expansion joint with self-leveling pool caulk.
 It's called self-leveling because it is slightly runny and will level itself - as opposed to gun-grade caulk which has a putty consistency and must be placed in the joint with a small trowel or putty knife.
+Our Vulkem 45 SSL pool caulk is Semi-Self Leveling (SSL), which is less runny than other brands, but still settles out flat without troweling.

-Buy the large tubes of caulk if possible, this prevents having to change the tubes too often.
-Just like bathroom caulk, you snip the tip and drop the caulk tube into the caulking gun.
-Be easy on the trigger, it comes out fast and can get messy real quick.
+Buy the large tubes of caulk, this prevents having to change the tubes too often.
+Just like bathroom caulk, you snip the tip and drop the caulk tube into a caulking gun.
+Go easy on the trigger, it comes out fast and can get messy real quick.
+You can find large caulking guns at any home or hardware store.

 I like to keep a large piece of cardboard on the deck with me, which I move along with the caulking, as I proceed down the edge of the pool.
 Whenever you need to stop, place the caulking gun onto the cardboard quickly.
 Continue in this manner around the pool, moving backwards as you squirt the pool caulk into the expansion joint.

-Here's some other tips to a clean caulking job:
+Here's some other tips for a clean caulking job:

 - Wear old clothes and shoes, this can get messy.

-- Tie up the dog, cat and the kids for 24 hours.
+- Keep the dog, cat and kids away from the pool area for 24 hours.

-- Keep several moist rags around the pool.
+- Keep several moist rags and cardboard around the pool.

 - Blow off the deck first to prevent blowing leaves.